devshah120/NFT-BAZZAR/README.md

 - **Low-Cost Transactions:** Enjoy fast and affordable transactions powered by the Polygon (Amoy) testnet, offering lower fees compared to Ethereum.

-- **Decentralized Storage:** FT data is stored on IPFS via Pinata, with smart contracts built using Solidity and OpenZeppelin ERC721 standards, ensuring secure NFT creation and trading.
+- **Decentralized Storage:** NFT data is stored on IPFS via Pinata, with smart contracts built using Solidity and OpenZeppelin ERC721 standards, ensuring secure NFT creation and trading.